EmberExperts/ember-initials/README.md

 ## Compatibility

-* Ember.js v2.18 or above
+* Ember.js v3.16 or above
 * Ember CLI v2.13 or above
+* Node.js v10 or above

 This addon has been tested on:
 - IE 10 and UP including EDGE